Boris Vian

 Early life

-Vian was born in 1920 into an upper middle-class family in the wealthy Parisian suburb of Ville d'Avray (Hauts-de-Seine).
-His parents were Paul Vian, a young rentier, and Yvonne Ravenez, amateur pianist and harpist.
-From his father, Vian inherited a distrust of the church and the military, as well as a love of the bohemian life.
+Boris Vian was born in 1920 into an upper-middle-class family in the wealthy Parisian suburb of Ville d'Avray.
+His parents were Paul Vian, a rentier, who lived on income from investments; and Yvonne Ravenez, amateur pianist and harpist.
+From his father, Vian grew up with a distrust of the church and the military, as well as a love of the bohemian life.
 Vian was the second of four children: the others were Lélio (1918–1984), Alain (1921–1995) and Ninon (1924–2003).
-The family occupied the Les Fauvettes villa.
-The name "Boris" was chosen by Yvonne, an avid classical music lover, after seeing a performance of Mussorgsky's opera Boris Godunov.[1]
+The family occupied Les Fauvettes villa.
+Yvonne chose his name of Boris after seeing a performance of Mussorgsky's opera Boris Godunov.[1]

-Boris' later childhood was also marked with sickness as he suffered from Rheumatic fever when he was 12.
-From then on Boris' parents became overprotective toward him, and he would later judge them harshly for this in L'Herbe rouge and L'Arrache-coeur.[citation needed]
+Boris' later childhood was marked with illness as he suffered from rheumatic fever when he was 12.
+From then on, his parents became overprotective toward him.
+He later judged them harshly for this in his books L'Herbe rouge and L'Arrache-coeur.[citation needed]

 Formal education and teenage years

 From 1932 to 1937, Vian studied at Lycée Hoche in Versailles.
-In 1936, Vian and his two brothers began to organize what they called "surprise-parties" (surprise parties).
-They partook of mescaline in the form of a Mexican cactus called peyote.
-These gatherings became the basis of his early novels: Trouble dans les andains (Turmoil in the Swaths) (1943) and particularly Vercoquin et le plancton (Vercoquin and the Plankton) (1943–44).
-It was also in 1936 that Vian became interested in jazz; the next year he started playing the trumpet and joined the Hot Club de France.
+In 1936, he and his two brothers began to organize what they called "surprise-parties" (surprise parties).
+They partook of mescaline in the form of the Mexican cactus called peyote.
+These gatherings became the basis of Vian's early novels: Trouble dans les andains (Turmoil in the Swaths) (1943) and particularly Vercoquin et le plancton (Vercoquin and the Plankton) (1943–44).
+It was also in 1936 that Vian became interested in jazz.
+The next year, he started playing the trumpet and joined the Hot Club de France.

 Career

-After Vian's graduation, he and Michelle moved to the 10th arrondissement of Paris and, on 24 August 1942 he became an engineer at the French Association for Standardisation (AFNOR).
-By this time he was an accomplished jazz trumpeter, and in 1943 he wrote his first novel, Trouble dans les andains (Turmoil in the Swaths).
+After Vian's graduation, he and Michelle moved to the 10th arrondissement of Paris.
+On 24 August 1942, he became an engineer at the French Association for Standardisation (AFNOR).
+By this time he was already an accomplished jazz trumpeter.
+In 1943 he wrote his first novel, Trouble dans les andains (Turmoil in the Swaths).
 His literary career started in 1943 with his first publication, a poem, in the Hot Club de France bulletin.
 The poem was signed Bison Ravi ("Delighted Bison"), an anagram of Vian's real name.
 The same year Vian's father died, murdered at home by burglars.

 Despite his literary work becoming more important, Vian never left the jazz scene.
 He became a regular contributor to jazz-related magazines, and played trumpet at Le Tabou.
 As a result, his financial situation improved, and he abandoned the job at the AFNOR.
 Vian also formed his own choir, La petite chorale de Saint-Germain-des-Pieds [sic].[2]